apache/mesos/docs/scheduler-http-api.md

 The master will send task status updates in response to `LAUNCH` and `LAUNCH_GROUP` operations.
 For other types of operations, if an operation ID is specified, the master will send operation status updates in response.

+For more information on running workloads using this call, see the [introduction to the `LAUNCH_GROUP` and `LAUNCH` operations](running-workloads.md).

 ```
 ACCEPT Request (JSON):
 POST /api/v1/scheduler  HTTP/1.1